MIDI controllers provide a hands-on workflow that allows musicians to compose music and change software instrument parameters.

-Forget your mouse and say hello to MIDI instruments!
+Forget about the mouse and keyboard and say hello to MIDI instruments with the following topics:

 What is MIDI?